3alyef/3alyef/ReadMe.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 18 years old, currently living in Brazil.
-I have fluency in English, - basic knowledge of Spanish, Hebrew and Arabic -, and have experience in JavaScript, TypeScript, ReactJs, NextJs and Tailwind CSS.
+I have relative fluency in English, - basic knowledge of Spanish, Hebrew and Arabic -, and have experience in JavaScript, TypeScript, Java, NodeJs, MySQL, ReactJs, NextJs and Tailwind CSS.

   - ⚡ I like reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to the emergence of new ideas, solving problems, and making the world better.